Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Model Development and Validation

 \subsubsection{Testing for flow over periodic hills at $Re_{H}=10595$}

 To evaluate the performance of the trained RLWMs, a series of simulations for the periodic-hill channel flow at $Re_H=10595$ are carried out using meshes with different resolutions.
 The details of the simulation cases are listed in Table~\ref{table1}.
-The number of agents on the bottom wall is consistent with the number of mesh cells on the wall.
-The wall-normal location of the agents was chosen to be within the first off-wall cell.
+Specifically, for the baseline mesh ($N_x\times N_y\times N_z=128\times64\times64$), also used in model training, the maximum cell sizes in the streamwise, wall-normal, and spanwise directions are 98, 52, and 93 wall units, respectively, based on the mean wall-shear stress on the bottom wall from reference DNS \citep{krank2018direct}.
+For the coarse mesh ($N_x\times N_y\times N_z=64\times32\times32$), these dimensions increase to maximum values of 197, 104, and 185 wall units, respectively.
+Moreover, the number of agents above the bottom wall is consistent with the number of mesh cells on the wall.
+The RL agents are located at the upper surface of wall-adjacent mesh cells in the simulations, and this placement is similar to the one adopted by \citet{vadrot2023log}.
 The wall eddy viscosity $\nu_{t,w}$ is updated based on the model action at every time step.
 All simulations are run for about 50 FTTs after initial transients.
 The flow statistics of all simulations are averaged over spanwise direction and time.
 For comparison, two baseline-mesh simulations using the EQWM that employs the traditional wall-shear stress boundary condition are carried out, one with the DSM and the other with the Vreman model.
 In these EQWM simulations, the center of the second off-wall cell is selected as the matching location.
 Additionally, the results from two high-fidelity simulations for this flow \citep{krank2018direct,gloerfelt2019large} are included as references.

 Figure~\ref{fig:streamline_Re10595} shows the contours of the mean velocity in $x$ direction and the mean-flow streamlines.
 The flow separates on the leeward side of the hill due to a strong adverse pressure gradient (APG), and a shear layer is generated near the top of the hill.
-The flow reattaches in the middle section of the channel, and as the flow approaches the windward side of the downstream hill, it subjects to a strong favorable pressure gradient (FPG) and accelerates rapidly.
+The flow reattaches in the middle section of the channel, and as the flow approaches the windward side of the downstream hill, it is subjected to a strong favorable pressure gradient (FPG) and accelerates rapidly.
 The simulations with the RLWMs successfully capture the separation bubble on the leeward side of the hill and yield more accurate results than the EQWM (see Table~\ref{table1} for quantitative comparison).